Water quality for farm water supplies

 - Establish windbreaks adjacent to dams to reduce evaporation

 - Construct sediment traps to protect dams during high risk periods.

 Water quality issues

 There are numerous ways water quality is assessed.
-This AgNote covers some of the more common issues associated with water for agriculture use:
+These are some of the more common issues associated with water for agriculture use:

-As the salinity level of water rises it becomes increasing difficult for the cells of plants and animals to absorb water, which can lead to dehydration and in some cases death.
+As the salinity level of water rises it becomes increasingly difficult for the cells of plants and animals to absorb water, which can lead to dehydration and in some cases death.

 As with plants, some particular salts can also cause problems with stock.
 In the past ill-health of cattle and sheep in south western Victoria has been attributed to excessive levels of magnesium in underground water supplies.
 Landholders in this area should get water tested for magnesium if EC levels exceed 10,000 µs/cm or if this problem is suspected.

 Table 1 —Effects of water salinity on plants